jacobanjola06-collab/ecommerce-sales-and-customer-analytics-/README.md

 •	***Customer Retention Strength:***  How strong is customer retention within the dataset?

-The analysis was performed using MySQL for querying, aggregation, and statistical exploration, and Power BI for KPI visualization and trend analysis.
+The analysis was performed using Excel for data cleaning, MySQL for querying, aggregation, and statistical exploration, and Power BI for KPI visualization and trend analysis.

 # Executive Summary
 Overview of findings
 At a high level, the business generated ***21.78M*** in revenue from 17,000 orders placed by ***5,000*** customers, with an average order value of ***1.28K*** and an average customer rating of ***3.90***.
-These figures indicate a healthy transaction volume and relatively stable purchasing behavior across the customer base.
+These suggest healthy transaction volume and relatively stable purchasing behavior across the customer base.

 *Below is an overview page from the powerBI dashboard and more examples are included throughout the report* .